HomeFINANCEWhen Is The Right Time To Exit Your Mutual Funds?

 Now if market rises, and equity:debt:gold funds become 90 lakh:32 lakh:11 lakh, then one needs to do asset reallocation to maintain the 60:30:10 division.
 This is known as portfolio rebalancing.
 Now, one has to deduct 10.2 lakh from equity funds by exiting mutual funds and add 7.9 lakh each to debt funds and gold investments to maintain the portfolio balance.
 Moreover, asset allocation must also be done basis goal achievements and not overall wealth distribution.
 Asset allocation also helps in buying low and selling high, thus reducing risk of overall investment portfolio.

-When to do portfolio rebalancing?
+When to do Portfolio Rebalancing?

 Frequency based – Look at the portfolio division once every 6 months or a year and rebalance the assets.